Zhongying-Deng/DIDA/README.md

 1. Create a folder like `output/didanet_pacs` (under the Dassl root path) where checkpoint and log can be saved.

-2. Then run the bash script as
+2. Prepare the datasets (PACS, Digit-Five and DomainNet) as in [Dassl](https://github.com/VisionLearningGroup/VisionLearningGroup.github.io/tree/master/M3SDA/code_MSDA_digit#digit-five-download).
+Then run the bash script as
 ```bash
 bash train_didanet.sh /path/to/your/dataset
 ```

-3. The experiments on PACS will start running.
+3. The experiments on **PACS** will start running.
 In `train_didanet.sh`, `$DATA` denotes the directory where datasets are located.
 For example, there should be a folder named `pacs` under such directory, i.e., `/path/to/your/dataset/pacs`.

-    For the experiments on Digit-Five and DomainNet, specify the source and target domains using `--source-domains`, `--target-domains` and modify related config files in `train_didanet.sh`, e.g., `--dataset-config-file configs/datasets/da/digit5.yaml` and `--config-file configs/trainers/da/didanet/digit5_dida_net.yaml`.
+    For the experiments on **Digit-Five** and **DomainNet**, specify the source and target domains using `--source-domains`, `--target-domains` and modify related config files in `train_didanet.sh`, e.g., `--dataset-config-file configs/datasets/da/digit5.yaml` and `--config-file configs/trainers/da/didanet/digit5_dida_net.yaml`.

     Note that the detailed training settings are under the folder named `configs`, such as datasets (see `configs/datasets/da`), lr, optimizer etc. (see `configs/trainers/da/didanet`)